Welcome to Kilronan House

 If you look out of the window you can see Stirling Castle!

 In the Standard Single Room is a only a wash basin.
-If you book this room you can use
+If you book this room you can use our private bathroom and toilet.
+The

 Drawing Room for our guests invites you to relax after an eventful day (perhaps you have